AHamamd150/Forecasting-High-Significance-Periodicity-in-Gamma-Ray-Blazars-Using-Transformers/README.md

 This project relies on several dependencies listed in `environment.yml`, including libraries such as NumPy, Pandas, Matplotlib, tqdm, h5py, scikit-learn, PyTorch, PyTorch Geometric, PyTorch Lightning, and Torchmetrics.

-To install all dependencies at once and create a Conda environment named `higgscp`, run the following command in your terminal:
+To install all dependencies at once and create a Conda environment, run the following command in your terminal:

 ```bash
 conda env create -f environment.yml